SCORP: Scene-Consistent Object Refinement via Proxy Generation and Tuning: Introduction

 \section{Introduction}

-3D reconstruction from multi-view images is a core computer vision task, vital for autonomous vehicles, AR, and embodied AI.
-Recent advances in differentiable 3D representations, such as NeRF~\cite{nerf} and 3D Gaussian Splatting~\cite{3dgs}, have reshaped the novel view synthesis and geometric reconstruction, making them unprecedentedly efficient and accessible to photorealistic novel view synthesis and accurate surface reconstruction solely from images.
+Multi-view 3D reconstruction is a core computer vision task, vital for autonomous vehicles, AR, and embodied AI.
+Recent advances in differentiable 3D representations, such as NeRF~\cite{nerf} and 3D Gaussian Splatting (3DGS)~\cite{3dgs}, have reshaped the novel view synthesis (NVS) and geometric reconstruction, making them unprecedentedly efficient and accessible to photorealistic NVS and accurate surface reconstruction solely from images.
 However, these methods rely heavily on dense input views for sufficient coverage.
-When certain viewpoints are missing, the regions corresponding to those views often exhibit artifacts, missing parts, or poor reconstruction~\cite{nerfbusters}.
-In real-world scenarios, viewpoint missing of objects occurs frequently as common multi-view data acquisition focuses on the overall scene, with camera paths prioritizing regions with strong structure and large scale~\cite{nbv}.
-This way, objects often occupy a small number of pixels within images.
-Furthermore, missing viewpoints and mutual occlusions result in limited object visibility, which in turn hinders high-quality reconstruction.
-As a result, novel view synthesis of the entire scene tends to yield more satisfactory results than objects.
-However, as applications advance, scene-level reconstruction alone is no longer sufficient.
-A comprehensive understanding and interaction with the environment require fine-grained and high-fidelity object models.
-Despite its importance, fine-grained object enhancer under limited observations remains largely underexplored.
+In real-world captures, camera trajectories typically prioritize large-scale, strongly structured areas of the overall scene~\cite{nbv,scannet,replica}, leaving objects with sparse and uneven views (\ie, they occupy few pixels, are often occluded or not captured), which limits object visibility.
+Consequently, while scene-level reconstruction appears globally consistent, it remains suboptimal for individual objects.
+Such degradation hinders downstream applications (\eg, simulation and interaction)~\cite{mahler2017dex,iwase2025zerograsp} that depend on high-quality object modeling.
+Although scanning objects individually can yield high-fidelity models, it is labor- and hardware-intensive~\cite{BigBird,GSO}, and compromises spatial realism by discarding scene-consistent information, including pose and shape of the original object and environment impact on the object, impairing downstream usability.
+Thus, a significant challenge is to refine object-level details in reconstructed scenes while preserving the integrity of the original context.